aquaproj/aquaproj.github.io/docs/overview.md

 aqua provides GitHub Actions, CircleCI Orb, and shell script to install aqua easily. aqua provides the unified way to install tools both in local development and CI.

 aqua provides the Standard Registry.
-You can install tools which are registered at the Registry easily, and you can search the Registry interactively with `aqua g` command.
+You can install tools which are registered at the Registry easily, and you can search packages in Registries interactively with `aqua g` command.

 ```console
 $ aqua g